lucaong/similaria/README.md

 /*
 *  ---- Training Similaria: ----
 *
-*  Say that some users liked the following items (referenced by numeric IDs):
+*  Let's say that some users liked the following items (referenced by numeric
+*  IDs):
 *
 *  | User | Items liked  |
 *  |  1   | 1, 14, 5, 45 |